 - If you have the Chase Sapphire Preferred card, you can transfer/combine points you earn on the Freedom with the Sapphire Preferred.
 If you do this, your points may become even more valuable.
 Why?
 Because if you transfer and then redeem them through your Sapphire Preferred account, you can get 20% off travel with Ultimate Rewards.
 For example, you can get a $500 flight for just 40,000 points.
 Think about it... that means your 5% (5x point) categories can be worth up to 6.25% if you transfer the points to Sapphire Preferred before spending them.
 Also, the Sapphire Preferred lets you convert your points into real loyalty points with a variety of airline, hotel and other travel programs.
 That means, if you transfer points earned with the Freedom to the Sapphire Preferred and then redeem strategically for a free hotel night or flight, you can squeeze a lot of value out of your points.

 Price Protection (aka Lowest Price Guarantee)

 Have you ever bought something at a retail store only to see it go on sale afterward?
 If that happens with qualified purchases made with the card, you can use Chase Freedom's Price Protection and get refunded for the difference.
 This coverage is offered for 90 days from date of purchase, up to $500 per claim/$2,500 annually.
 This is a rare perk, and many cards with annual fees don't have it.
 But the Freedom does - and it has no annual fee to boot.

 Verdict for 2016?

-The Chase Freedom delivers an excellent return on your spending and offers some perks as well - and there's never an annual fee so you don't ever have to ponder whether this card is earning enough to offset some cost.
+The Chase Freedom delivers an excellent return on your spending and offers some perks as well - Because there's no annual fee, you don't ever have to ponder whether this card is earning enough to offset some cost.
 This is a solid rewards card that makes sense for almost everyone's wallet, as evidenced by how popular the card is with our forum members.